MrZLeviatan/Conceptos_EnJava-Concepts_InJava/README.md

 - En esta carpeta se muestran los distintos ejercicios relacionados con los "Threads".
 - Se denota el uso de la libreria JavaFx.

+>Threads in Java are independent execution threads that allow a program perform multiple tasks simultaneously.
+"Threads" are small processing units that share resources and run concurrently in the same program.
+Java provides a threading API that allows you to create, control and coordinate multiple threads in a application.
+>- This folder shows the different exercises related to the "Threads".
+>- The use of the JavaFx library is denoted.

 ___

 ## [_Sockets_](./Sockets)